aurora-is-near/doc.aurora.dev/docs/bridge/pending-and-completed-transfers.md

 * View the source transaction in an explorer.
 * Copy the transaction ID of the source transaction.
-Copy the contract address of the token on the destination network.
+* Copy the contract address of the token on the destination network.
 * Add the destination token to MetaMask, so that it appears in the asset list.
 * Finally, hide a transfer.
-Sometimes there are transactions that will forever appear pending on the blockchain, and I'd like to simply remove them from the bridge interface.
+Sometimes there are transactions that will forever appear pending on the blockchain, and you'd like to simply remove them from the bridge interface.

 ![rainbow_bridge_44](/img/rainbow_bridge_44.png)